jessica-gonzalez-ai/AlphaFold-Protein-Visualization/README.md

 # 🧬 AlphaFold Protein Visualization (Bioinformatics)

+Study notebook and code provided by the DUNE IT YOURSELF club instructors

 This repository contains a Data Science project developed during the **Clubes de Ciencia México** program, specifically within the *"DUNE IT YOURSELF: AI, Microbes & Proteins"* club.

 ##  Overview